ubiq/ubq-ledger-bridge-keyring/README.md

 - **isUnlocked** : Returns true if we have the public key in memory, which allows to generate the list of accounts at any time

-- **unlock** : Connects to the Ledger device and exports the extended public key, which is later used to read the available ethereum addresses inside the Ledger account.
+- **unlock** : Connects to the Ledger device and exports the extended public key, which is later used to read the available ubiq addresses inside the Ledger account.

 - **setAccountToUnlock** : the index of the account that you want to unlock in order to use with the signTransaction and signPersonalMessage methods